Former Purdue, Oklahoma assistant comes to MSU

 Jacquie Joseph has instilled core values in the Michigan State softball program, developing student-athletes that are successful on the field, in the classroom and in the community.
 Under Joseph's leadership, these values allow her players to not only become successful during their college career, but in their future endeavors as well.
-As the records indicate, Joseph's impact as a mentor and coach has been felt for years in the program she has built into one of the best in the Big Ten Conference.
+As the records indicate, Joseph's impact as a mentor and coach has been felt for years in the program she has built into one of the most competitive in the Big Ten Conference.

 Joseph's players have performed at a high level her entire career, leading to individual accolades as well as team success.
 She has coached six All-Americans and her players have earned All-Big Ten honors 44 times and All-Great Lakes Region honors 30 times.
 In the classroom, an impressive seven student-athletes have been named Academic All-America in her tenure, the most of any active coach in the Michigan State Athletics Department.
-Her players are a regular on the Academic All-Big Ten Team, earning conference honors 100 times.
+Her players are a regular on the Academic All-Big Ten Team, earning conference honors more than 100 times.

 The Spartans claimed the program's first-ever Big Ten Tournament title in 2004 with a tournament sweep of host Michigan, Northwestern and Illinois.
 In addition to the league tournament title, the three wins garnered State its second straight appearance in an NCAA Regional, which marked the first time in MSU history the softball team made consecutive appearances in NCAA postseason play.
 State's 2004 Big Ten Tournament sweep - which came in the midst of a 10-5 run to end the season - was largely due to the resiliency of two-time All-America pitcher Jessica Beech, now pitching coach for the Spartans.
 Beech was the pitcher of record in 13 of the last 15 games of the season.
 However, the Spartan bats held their own in the final 15 games, batting .305 with 79 runs scored, 25 doubles and eight home runs during that span.
 Following the Big Ten Tournament win, MSU went on to defeat Texas A&M, 5-1, before falling to No. 7 Washington, 12-8, in the first two games of the NCAA Regional.
 State bounced back from its loss to UW with a 13-5 six-inning victory against Massachusetts, but was eliminated from the regional in a 9-1 loss to host Georgia.